 The analysis report titled “The Powder Keg: Australia Primed to Burn” which has been just released (February 2022) by the Climate Council and the Emergency Leaders for Climate Action (ELCA) calls for an increase in funding for emergency services and long-term disaster recovery efforts to respond to escalating disasters.
 Mullins stressed that the only solution to prevent future un-fightable fires is worldwide efforts to reduce emissions urgently to address climate change.

-Early detection of wildfires is crucial in mitigating their impact on greenhouse gas emissions.
-Traditional methods of wildfire detection, such as aerial surveys or human patrols, can be time-consuming, expensive, and not always effective in detecting fires in remote or inaccessible areas.
-In 2015, the United Nations Member States adopted a set of 17 Sustainable Development Goals (SDGs) with the aim to end poverty, guard our planet and guarantee that everyone lives peacefully and prosperously.
+In 2015, the United Nations Member States adopted a set of 17 Sustainable Development Goals (SDGs) to end poverty, guard our planet and guarantee that everyone lives peacefully and prosperously.
 According to a study published in Nature, Artificial Intelligence could help achieve specific targets of the SDGs; one of them is helping to reduce greenhouse gas emissions.

 exci’s AI-powered wildfire detection system can significantly improve the speed and accuracy of wildfire detection, allowing for faster and more effective response times.

 exci employs advanced artificial intelligence models based on deep machine learning algorithms.
-These models have been trained on over one billion camera images and 500,000 satellite images yearly.
+These models have been trained on over one billion camera data and 500,000 satellite images yearly.
 This rigorous training has resulted in unparalleled accuracy and speed.
 While the ground-based camera system enables rapid fire detection within minutes of ignition during daylight hours, satellites (geostationary and low earth orbiting) are better suited for large-scale, remote coverage, night-time detections, and monitoring and tracking of fires.

-Since the inception of our system, we have successfully detected an astonishing 121,000 fires and counting., significantly reducing the economic, environmental, and social impact on exci’s customers and their communities.
+Since the inception of our system, we have successfully detected an astonishing 121,000 fires and counting., significantly reducing the economic, environmental, and social impact on exci’s customers and their communities.Â

-exci is the only AI-powered Early Bushfire Detection System that has been proven in large-scale deployments, monitoring 130 million acres across California with more than 1,000 cameras and over 25 million acres of plantations and forestry in Australia.
+exci is the only AI-powered Early Bushfire Detection System that has been proven in large-scale deployments, monitoring 130 million acres across California with more than 1,000 cameras and over 25 million acres of plantations and forestry in Australia.Â

 Check out the following short video: